kwilteam/docs/docs/cli/kwil-cli/index.md

 ---
-sidebar_position: 10
+sidebar_position: 99
 sidebar_label: "Reference"
 id: "kwil-cli"
 title: "kwil-cli"
-description: "Command line interface for using Kwil databases."
+description: "Command line interface client for using Kwil."
 slug: /ref/kwil-cli
 ---

 ## kwil-cli

-Command line interface for using Kwil databases.
+Command line interface client for using Kwil.

 ### Synopsis

-Command line interface for using Kwil databases.
+Command line interface client for using Kwil.

-The Kwil CLI is a command line interface for interacting with Kwil databases.
+`kwil-cli` is a command line interface for interacting with Kwil.
 It can be used to deploy, update, and query databases.
-It can also be used to generate documentation for Kwil databases.

-The Kwil CLI can be configured with a persistent configuration file.
+`kwil-cli` can be configured with a persistent configuration file.
 This file can be configured with the 'kwil-cli configure' command.
-The Kwil CLI will look for a configuration file at `$HOME/.kwil-cli/config.json`.
+`kwil-cli` will look for a configuration file at `$HOME/.kwil-cli/config.json`.

 ### Options